crownstone/crownstone-labs/oem/01-wireless-connectivity.md

 {% include snippets/centered-text-home-begin background='light' %}

 A wired or wireless IoT device can - thanks to its connection - be remotely and continuously monitored, configured, controlled, and updated.
-Additionally, wireless connected devices have the following benefits over their wired counterparts...
+Additionally, wireless devices have the following benefits over their wired counterparts...

 {% include snippets/centered-text-home-end %}